asticode/go-astilectron/readme.md

 To make things clearer I've tried to split features in different [examples](https://github.com/asticode/go-astilectron/tree/master/examples).

-To run any of the examples, run the following command:
+To run any of the examples, run the following commands:

     $ go run examples/<name of the example>/main.go -v